KorAP/KorapSRU/readme.md

 CLARIN defines FCS specifications to allow distributed search across multiple heterogenous search engines in a uniform way.
 FCS specifications are built on the [SRU/CQL protocol](http://www.loc.gov/standards/sru/) for communications between its client and endpoint.
 FCS 1.0 specification supports SRU (Search Retrieve via URL) 1.2 and FCS 2.0 specification supports SRU 2.0.

 [KorapSRU 1.0.1 release](https://github.com/KorAP/KorapSRU/releases/tag/release-1.0.1) implements FCS 1.0 specification and supports basic search using simple CQL (Contextual Query Language) for term query, phrase query and boolean query.
-FCS 2.0 specification is implemented in the newest version of KorapSRU, but it has not been released yet.
+FCS 2.0 specification has been implemented in the newer versions.
 It supports extended search (e.g. annotation search) that can be formulated using FCS Query Language (FCSQL) developed based on Corpus Query Processor ([CQP](http://cwb.sourceforge.net/files/CQP_Tutorial/)).
 FCSQL is only available with SRU version 2.0, whilst CQL is available with SRU version 1.1, 1.2 and 2.0.

 Usually CQL and FCSQL queries are translated into the native language of a search engine in an FCS endpoint.
 Since KorAP supports multiple query languages and has its own query translator [Koral](https://github.com/KorAP/Koral), the translation is implemented in Koral, not in KorapSRU.
 Therefore, KorAP users will also be able to use CQL and FCSQL.